What you need to know

 Estate tax forms and instructions

-- Form M-706 Massachusetts Estate Tax Return and Instructions
+- Form M-706 and Instructions - Massachusetts Estate Tax Return - For decedents who died prior to 1/1/23

-- Form M-4422 Application for Certificate Releasing Massachusetts Estate Tax Lien
+- Form M-4422 - Application for Certificate Releasing Massachusetts Estate Tax Lien - For decedents who died prior to 1/1/23

 Keep in mind